-For this method, we are going to talk about Qualitative Surveys, but you can find information on Quantitative Surveys here.
+For this method, we are going to focus on qualitative surveys, but you can find information on quantitative surveys here.

 What is a Qualitative Survey?

 Qualitative Surveys are focused on providing context into your users’ behaviour and actions.
 They give you insight into why particular trends exist in your quantitative data and can unlock insights that you may not have anticipated.
 They also require a much smaller sample size than Quantitative Surveys.